Better (Guns N' Roses song)

-"Better" is a song by American rock band Guns N' Roses, featured on their 2008 sixth studio album Chinese Democracy.
+"Better" (formerly known as "Three Dollar Pyramid") is a song by American rock band Guns N' Roses, featured on their 2008 sixth studio album, Chinese Democracy.
 It was sent out as the second radio promo from the album, after "Chinese Democracy", but was not commercially released as a single eligible for international sales charts.

 Background

-"Better" was written by lead vocalist Axl Rose and former Guns N' Roses guitarist Robin Finck between 2001–2003, before the band headed out on tour in 2006, by that time the song had already been recorded, later however, most of former drummer Brain's drums on the track were edited by drummer Frank Ferrer.
+"Better" was written by lead vocalist Axl Rose and former Guns N' Roses guitarist Robin Finck between 2001 and 2003, before the band headed out on tour in 2006.
+By that time the song had already been recorded; later, however, most of former drummer Brain's drums on the track were edited by drummer Frank Ferrer.
 Prior to the song being released as a single, "Better" had been played live by Guns N' Roses on their Chinese Democracy Tour in 2006 and 2007.
 In February 2006, the song, alongside a few other unreleased songs, was leaked onto the internet through a Guns N' Roses fan site.
 The band's management requested that all links to the MP3 files and all lyrics to the songs be removed from forums and websites.

-Coinciding with the 2006 tour, the song "Better" was featured in an internet advertisement for Harley-Davidson in October 2006.
-Keyboardist Dizzy Reed stated that the release was an accident, with two versions being made, one 'experimental edit' featuring a demo of Better and one with Paradise City.
-The ad with Better was mislabeled and inadvertently uploaded online for a day before being replaced by the intended ad with Paradise City.
+Coinciding with the 2006 tour, the song "Better" appeared in an internet advertisement for Harley-Davidson in October 2006.
+Keyboardist Dizzy Reed stated that the release was an accident, with two versions being made, one 'experimental edit' featuring a demo of "Better" and one with "Paradise City".
+The ad with "Better" was mislabeled and inadvertently uploaded online for a day before being replaced by the intended ad with "Paradise City".
 The 'final' version of the song was leaked online to positive reviews in February 2007.